Table of Contents

-Protect your eyes, enable dark mode on any website!
-It is the misleading text from the Night Eye developer said to the internet users.
-And with a high price for just nothing.
-Night Eye charges you a 5$ monthly and 14$ yearly subscription model.
+Protect your eyes, and enable dark mode on any website!
+That is what the Night Eye developer said to the internet users.
+And with a high price for customers.
+Night Eye charges you a huge amount, 9$ yearly and 14$ yearly subscription model.
 With just only for 1 browser extension on Night Eye Firefox, Night Eye Safari, or Night Eye Opera.
-That still is with a lack of features for the users.
+That still is with a lack of huge features for the users.

-The bad premium experience Night Eye is not open-source such as the high-quality Turn Off the Lights browser extension.
+The bad premium experience Night Eye app is not even Open-Source such as the high-quality Turn Off the Lights browser extension.
 You will never know what it is doing in the background when browsing a new website.
 Which can lead to it being dangerous and untrustworthy.

 Avoid using the Night Eye app

 Customers want freebies, including a free Dark Mode feature in their favorite web browser.
 Why pay for the Night Eye app that only works for 5 websites in the Lite version?
 As seen in the screenshot below.

 And while you already can get it for free and can do much more with the Turn Off the Lights browser extension.
 That helps you to get a delightful web experience for your eyes.
 That is for all websites.

 This is what the customers are saying about the Night Eye – Dark Mode product.
 As seen in the screenshot below.

 The Night Eye Safari extension on iOS 15 asks for huge money for the macOS and iOS platforms.
 While you get all these features for free if you are using the Turn Off the Lights Safari extension for iOS 15, iOS 16, and iOS 17.
 That more than 2 million users already are using it today.